Jimmy Barnes: 2010s

-In January 2019, Barnes announced his forthcoming eighteenth solo studio album My Criminal Record.
+In January 2019, Barnes announced his forthcoming eighteenth solo studio album, My Criminal Record.
 It was released on 17 May 2019.
-It was Barnes's 12th solo number-one album, and 16th including releases with Cold Chisel on the Australian albums chart, making him the artist with the most chart-topping albums in Australian chart history, having previously tied at 11 number ones with Madonna and U2.
+It was Barnes's 12th solo number-one album, and 16th when including releases with Cold Chisel on the Australian albums chart, making him the artist with the most chart-topping albums in Australian chart history, having previously tied at 11 number ones with Madonna and U2.
 At the APRA Music Awards of 2020, "Shutting Down Our Town" was nominated for Most Performed Rock Work of the Year.

 2020s

 In 2021, Barnes stated that he formed a rockabilly band with Slim Jim Phantom and Chris Cheney.

 In April 2022, Barnes announced the forthcoming release of Soul Deep 30, celebrating the 30th anniversary of Soul Deep, alongside a national tour.
 In November 2022, Barnes released his first Christmas album, Blue Christmas.
 It became his fifteenth number-one solo album.

 In March 2023, Barnes announced the formation of supergroup The Barnestormers, featuring Barnes, Chris Cheney, Slim Jim Phantom, Jools Holland and Kevin Shirley.
-A self-titled album is set for release on 26 May 2023.
+A self-titled album was released on 26 May 2023.

+Freight Train Studios

+Barnes' Freight Train Studios were originally located at Bowral, later moving to Botany in Sydney.

+Among others, the following albums were recorded in the studio: